Stakewolle/status-validator-bot/README.md

 Functions:

-/start - welcome message and basic info
+/start - opens a welcome message and basic info

-/wallet - list of your wallets and /add and /remove buttons
+/wallet - opens a list of your wallets and /add and /remove buttons

 /add - adds new wallet